 Nakamura, who opted for the advance variation of the Caro-Kann in the encounter with Nepomniashchi, told reporters afterwards that although he ”had recently lost a game with this line against (Russia’s Peter) Svidler,” he “vaguely remembered that (former world champion Anatoly) Karpov suggested some time ago 7…Bg4” as an improvement and “so I decided it was worth a try.”
 As a result, Nakamura came out of the opening with a better position than in the game against Svidler.

-Seven moves later, however, the Russian champion went wrong with (see diagram) 24.Qxg7, where, according to Nakamura, he should have played 24.Qe3 Bd5 25.h5 0-0-0 26.Nc3 with an unclear position.
+where, according to Nakamura, he should have played 24.Qe3 Bd5 25.h5 0-0-0 26.Nc3 with an unclear position.
 “He seems to have missed that after 24…Rh7 he could not go 25.Bxb6 because 25…Bxh4+ would have lost him his queen,” Nakamura explained.
 As the game went, Nepomniashchi tried 25.Qe5 but that led to an ending in which Nakamura coasted to victory on his 44th, an exchange and two pawns up.

 “I’m happy with the result,” Nakamua said.
 “I played very well today, but there’s two rounds left and I’m not quite there yet.
 I play (Russia’s Vladimir) Kramnik on Saturday and he is a former world champion and all that.
 But I’m not concerned: I’m on form and I’ll have white.”